anujkmehrotra/akm-scripts/README.md

 Usage      : Take backup all repo installed packages to a list.

-Command    : Make alias (bakpkg) in '.bashrc' or '.bashrc-personal' file.
+Command    : Make alias (bakpkg) in '.bashrc' or '.bashrc-personal' or 'alias.fish' file.

              alias bakpkg="sh (location of script file)/backup-pkgs.sh"